 DH Henry Rodriguez (1967) went 0-for-8 in five games for the 2001 Yankees, and struck out in six of those at bats.
 Unfortunately Henry did not approach the Bronx success of Paul O’Neill in the Bronx despite the fact that they had both been traded for outfielder Roberto Kelly at one time in their careers.
 Rodriguez was signed by New York as a free agent in February 2001, and he was released in June.

 Outfielder/DH and 2017 NL MVP Giancarlo Stanton (1989) became the newest Yankee birthdayer when New York sent second baseman Starlin Castro and two minor leaguers to Miami for him in early December 2017.
 Drafted in the second round of the 2007 amateur draft, Giancarlo had hit 267 home runs with 672 rbi’s in Florida from 2010 through 2017, numbers he increased by 38 and 100 respectively in the Bronx in 2018.
 Stanton had early and late struggles in New York, but his numbers were solid, and he largely carried the team when teammate Aaron Judge was lost to a broken bone in his hand.
 Giancarlo is signed to a huge contract through the 2027 season, with a team option for 2028, but he can opt out of the deal following the 2020 season.
+His 2019 was almost entirely lost to injury.
+He hoered three times for 13 rbi’s in 18 games, then had three hits in 18 at bats in the post.

 All 19 games outfielder John Fishel (1962) played in were with the 1988 Houston Astros, before he was traded with minor leaguers Mike Hook and Pedro DeLeon to the Yankees in January 1989 for Rick Rhoden.
 Fishel hit one home run with two rbi’s in 26 at bats as an Astro.